dflook/cloudformation-dns-certificate/README.md

-# Cloudformation Custom CertificateManager::Certificate
+# Cloudformation DNS Validated Certificate Resource

 The cloudformation AWS::CertificateManager::Certificate resource can only create email validated certificates.

-This is a custom cloudformation Certificate resource which can additionally create DNS validated certificates.
+This is a custom cloudformation resource which can additionally create DNS validated certificates for domains that use a Route 53 hosted zone.
-This should never have had to be written.
-If and when amazon get their act together, this should no longer be needed.

 ## Usage